greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-ddboost.md

 Using Data Domain Boost requires the following.

--   Data Domain Boost is included only with the commercial release of Pivotal Greenplum Database.
+-   Data Domain Boost is included only with the commercial release of Tanzu Greenplum.
 -   Purchase and install Dell EMC Data Domain Boost and Replicator licenses on the Data Domain systems.
 -   Obtain sizing recommendations for Data Domain Boost.
 Make sure the Data Domain system supports sufficient write and read streams for the number of segment hosts in your Greenplum cluster.